PlanetX-Labs/planetx-labs.github.io/docs/user-guide/pc-mac/dasset-device-list.md

 2.  **Device List**: Displays all devices bound to your account, including both your own devices and those shared with you by others.
 The list clearly shows whether each device is online or offline.
     - **Online/Offline status**
     - **Connect**: Click to access the selected device.
     - **Node**: Click to use this DASSET device as a *relay node* for accessing the Internet.
 The node option only appears if the corresponding feature is enabled on the device.
-More details on the Node function can be found at [here](#node-configuration).
 3.  **Device List Shortcut Button**: Click this icon from anywhere in DASSET to return to the device list page.
 4.  **Notes**: Use DASSET's Notes feature to create, edit, and delete notes, while keeping them synchronized between your computer and DASSET devices.
 5.  **Notifications**: View device binding notifications here, including binding, unbinding, and binding requests.